stevemussmann/BayesAss3-SNPs/README.md

 ### Important note for Mac users
 Compilation of this program will fail if GSL has been installed via Homebrew.
 Please instead download the GSL source code from https://www.gnu.org/software/gsl/, compile, and install.

+### Important note about input files
+Prior to running the program, your input files should be filtered to remove any locus for which all data is missing in all individuals.
+The program will crash with an error related to the GSL random number generator if this has not been done.

 ## Using BayesAss3-SNPs

 The program functions the same as the original with the following exceptions: